Introduction to Regression Testing

 - Regression test really helps in performance optimization.

-- It helps in implementing continuous integration, as soon as the developer pushes the code the build triggered and the regression test run automatically.
+- It helps in implementing continuous integration; as soon as the developer pushes the code, the build is triggered, and the regression test runs automatically.

 - It helps in improving the quality of the product.